NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 Brahms plays exciting metric games within the basic eight-bar

-throughout the song.
+phrases throughout the song.

 0:00 [m.
 1]--Part 1.

-first two lines are set twice.
-In
+The first two lines are set twice.
+In the first statement,

-the first statement, the voices sing in unison with boisterous
+the voices sing in unison with boisterous octave leaps and then a

-leaps and then a descending line.
-The first line is four
+descending line.
+The first line is four bars long and the

 the second.
 The accompaniment is “shifted” so that the

-parts, alternating “straight” and dotted-rhythm (long-short-long)
+joyous piano parts, alternating “straight” and dotted-rhythm

-are similar in both statements.
-Note the contrary motion in
+(long-short-long) bars, are similar in both statements.
+Note

-piano parts at the beginning of each.
+the contrary motion in the piano parts at the beginning of each.

 0:14 [m.
 1]--Part 1